SaharZo321/nonogram-solver/README.md

 The app lets you draw and customize your own board with some utilities:

 - Rotating the board 90 degrees either side.
-- Mirroring the board horizontally and vertically.
+- Flipping the board horizontally and vertically.

 The app makes its own constraints while customizing your board.